TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-sable-spire.md

 - You start with 8 stamina.
 Increase it by 1 for each point of dexterity and 4 for each point of endurance.
 - You start with 6 health.
 Increase it by 2 for each point of vitality.
 - You start with 10 willpower.
 Increase it by 1 for each point of intelligence and 2 for each point of mind.
 - You start with 12 luster.
-Increase it by 1 for each point of spirit and 2 for each point of arcane.
+Increase it by 1 for each point of arcane and 2 for each point of spirit.

 ## Gear

 - Take sable robes or consecrated robes.
+- Take shortsword, axe, or mace.
+- Take dagger or shield.
 - Take white ash ring.

 ## Builds